 Excessive bending can fracture an erect penis.
 Such bending may occur during vigorous sexual intercourse if the penis is stubbed against the partner’s pelvic bone.
+Fracture of the penis may also involve a urethral injury.
 The “fracture” is actually a tear in the covering (tunica albuginea) of one of the two tube-like structures in the penis (corpus cavernosum) that hold the additional blood flow that maintains erection.

 The location of the scrotum makes it susceptible to injury.
 Blunt forces (for example, a kick or crushing blow) cause most injuries.
 However, occasionally gunshot or stab wounds penetrate the scrotum and testes.
-Rarely, the scrotum can develop severe and rapidly progressive infections such as gangrene.
+Rarely, the scrotum can develop severe and rapidly progressive infections such as gangrene Gas Gangrene Gas gangrene is a life-threatening infection of muscle tissue caused mainly by the anaerobic bacteria Clostridium perfringens and several other species of clostridia.
+Gas gangrene can... read more .
 If gangrene develops, the involved tissues are surgically removed and the man is given broad-spectrum antibiotics by vein (intravenously).
 Reconstructive surgery can be done after the infection is controlled.